Rohanarora17/coincast/README.md

 ## Solution

-We built a Farcaster miniapp that enabled Zora creators to delegate a portion of their LP fees to their top 25 Farcaster mindshare contributors.
+We built coin Cast that enabled Zora creators to delegate a portion of their LP fees to their top 25 Farcaster mindshare contributors.
 The system established a direct link between social media engagement and financial rewards, creating an incentive structure that aligned creator success with community participation.

 ## How It Worked